mseverini/greeting-rb/README.md

 # The Greeting Kata

-This [Kata](https://en.wikipedia.org/wiki/Kata_(programming)) is designed to help practice what a test of a pure function ought to look like.
-It is intentionally designed to start with a very easy, non-branching base case which slowly becomes addled with complexity as additional requirements are added that will require significant branching and eventually a pressure to compose additional units.

-This Kata was suggested by [Nick Gauthier](http://ngauthier.com) and inspired a bit by Bob from [Exercism](http://exercism.io).

-This Kata is designed to be used with [[Detroit-school TDD]].

 ## Requirement 1

 Write a method `greet(name)` that interpolates `name` in a simple greeting.
 For example, when `name` is `"Bob"`, the method should return a string `"Hello, Bob."`.